 We started doing co-brand giveaways where we would team up with other brands in our niche and do a giveaway through our social channels.
 We'd promote it and help each other grow our followings.

 This kind of cross-promotion is a double edge sword.
 Not only do your followers increase, but you know they’re high-quality engaged followers.

-- Witty Copywriting – Words and imagery are everything to your online store.
-You don’t shouldn’t cut corners on imagery, so don’t do it with words.
+Words and imagery are everything in your online store.
+You don’t shouldn’t cut corners on product photography, so don’t do it with words.
 Good copywriting does a lot of things to help define your image and make your brand memorable.

 AppSumo make their tone of voice well known as soon as you arrive

-- 404-page errors – Firstly, it’s not good to send traffic to a page that doesn’t exist.
-But if people are accidentally going to get there, you may as well make the experience memorable for them, like Mailchimp do.
+Firstly, it’s not good to send traffic to a page that doesn’t exist.
+But if people are accidentally going to get there, you may as well make the experience memorable for them, like MailChimp do.